Campaign of the Month: October 2017

 Old money.
-The term conjures visions of white-pillared mansions on manicured grounds surrounded by cast-iron fences.
+The term conjures visions of white-pillared mansions on manicured grounds surrounded by cast iron fences.
 That was the world Emerson Newhouse Hearst was born into.
 The very best schools.
 Million-dollar condos.
 Chartered helicopter flights.
-Lots of formal dinners.
+Formal dinners.
 Being raised by domestic help instead of a mother and father.

 The only thing Emerson claims to remember about his childhood is being bored.
 The ADHD diagnosis and lack of attention from his parents might’ve also had something to do with it.
 Unable to compete with his siblings academically, he acted out or just didn’t try, citing “boredom.”

-Boredom still drove his studies, though, even if those studies were entirely outside the realm of what his parents wanted him to learn.
+Boredom still drove his studies, even if those studies included nothing that his parents wanted him to learn.
 He was more interested in urban legends than English.
 Math didn’t hold any appeal next to fast cars.
 Chemistry caught his attention, though, when he realized that’s how drugs were made.

 Emerson’s parents carried him the entire way through high school.
-To bring up his low grades, they enrolled him in online classes they hired tutors to actually take the tests for while tutoring Emerson separately.
-His parents bribed coaches to say he was a top athletic recruit.
-They bribed exam proctors to let other people take standardized tests in his place.
+To bring up his low grades, they enrolled him in online classes they hired tutors to take the tests for.
+They bribed coaches to say he was a top athletic recruit.
+They bribed exam proctors to let other people take exams in his place.
 Their efforts got him into UC Berkley.
 Emerson suffered through college until his junior year, then bought a bike, dropped out, and just drove.